OffBroadway/cubeboot/README.md

 (like PicoBoot) you can simple install cubeboot to an SD card by following the [SD Booting](./docs/SD_Boot.md) tutorial.

+If you would like to use cubeboot loaded directly to an RP2040 / Pico you can find builds on the release page in the `uf2` firmware format.
+There are also instructions for installing in the [RP2040 Pico](./docs/RP2040_Boot.md) tutorial.

-cubeboot also includes a fallback mode where it can load your DOL file before the boot animation.
+cubeboot also includes a fallback mode where it boot into iplboot after the GameCube animation plays.
+This also fixes some SD card compatibility issues for some users.
+The tutorial docs include details on how to enable fallback mode.

 ## Compiling